 Elected Member Name:

 Name of Event

 Organisation / Person

 Event Date/s:

 Location: Cost:

-Attach any information, flyer etc. you may have How will participation in this event meet the criteria in Council's policy E064 Attendance at Events?
+Attach any information, flyer etc. you may hav criteria in Council's policy E064 Attendance at E

 Signature:

 Date:

 Office Use only Budget Allocation Available: \$ COA

 - Does the request for attendance at an event meet the criteria in Council Policy EME002 Attendance at Events?
 In deciding on attendance at an event, the following matters will be considered: - who is providing the invitation or ticket to the event, - the location of the event in relation to the local government (within the district or out of the district), - the role of the Elected Member or CEO when attending the event (participant, observer, presenter) and the value of their contribution, - whether the event is sponsored by the local government, - the benefit of local government representation at the event, - the number of invitations/ tickets received; and - the cost to attend the event, including the cost of the ticket (or estimated value of the event per invitation) and any other expenses such as travel and accommodation